 What do I wear while teaching for VIPKID?

-Related question: Do I need to wear orange?
+Related question: Do I need to wear orange to be a VIPKID teacher?

 No, you don’t!
 VIPKID asks for “professional attire” and the dress code stops there.
 That does not mean a suit or even business casual.
 Basically, that translates to a clean, solid-colored shirt or sweatshirt.
 Can you wear orange?
 Sure!
 Plenty of people do.
 I do recommend an orange shirt for your interview and mock classes.
 You can get one for $3 at Michael’s.
 I’ve been eyeing these shirts that are everywhere on Etsy and I think I might pick one up for my teaching uniform.